 In every aspect of resort development, we try to draw from the locale for inspiration – from incorporating local handicrafts into the interior décor for individual rooms right down to our cocktail menus.
-But Panama’s a small country, and while it produces a very good rum (Abuelo), this hasn’t resulted in any signature cocktails that can trace their origin to Panama.
+But Panama’s a small country, and while it produces a very good rum (Abuelo), it has only given birth to a handful of obscure cocktails.
 Drink mixing in Panama often just means Seco and milk, or Abuelo with ginger ale, and while I can appreciate both, neither concoction rises to the level of a “cocktail”.
 (That’s not to say a great cocktail can’t be just two ingredients: it’s really about understanding the inherent flavors of various spirits and mixing them in ways that enhance — or at least don’t mask — their qualities.)

 Which brings me back where I started.
 The quote that tops this article, or something very similar to it, was told to me by my maternal grandfather, who was something of a classicist when it came to imbibing: he pretty much only drank Bordeaux wine or bourbon and water.
 (He also met my grandmother – a patriarchal woman who every evening drank exactly one Dewar’s and water – while stationed at the Panama Canal in the late ‘30s, but that’s another story…) At the time, I was in my early teens and my wish to mix drinks to order during a gathering at my grandparents’ house had been granted.
 And while I’m not sure if he was intending to impart wisdom or just making an offhand comment, the message stuck.